We tested tire pressure gauges from Accutire, Jaco, Milton, AstroAI, and others to find the perfect glove box companion

-The Accutire MS-4021 Digital wasn't the nicest looking gauge in the test, but it gets the job done right more often than any other model we tested.
+The Accutire MS-4021 Digital didn't win any points for fancy aesthetics, but it gets the job done right more often than any other model we tested and is our overall favorite tire gauge.
 Its ergonomic shape places the driving force of your thumb in line with the tire valve for a consistently accurate reading.
-The rubber-coated handle is pleasant to the touch and comfortable for a range of hand sizes.
+The rubber-coated handle is pleasant to the touch and comfortable for varying hand sizes.
 The display freezes on your pressure reading, so you don't have to scramble to get a good look at it.
 The Accutire is accurate to 0.5 PSI, and you can calibrate it at any time.
-It even works at a lower temperature than most digital gauges, operating from 14 to 122-degrees Fahrenheit.
+It even works at a lower temperature than most digital gauges, operating in the range of 14 to 122-degrees Fahrenheit.

 The digital display is a reasonable size, but it can still be hard on the eyes.
 You usually have to pull it away from the tire and angle the rose-colored LCD toward you to read it.
 Cycling through unit options is also tricky.
 You have to press and hold the "wake up" button below the valve for several seconds.
 The Accutire is very lightweight, but this makes it seem cheap.
 And, when it dies, the three alkaline LR44 1.5V coin batteries are a bit of a pain to switch out.
 Still, this is our favorite gauge in the review and the best option for most folks' glove boxes.